ambarishg/ambarishg.github.io/_pages/about.md

 permalink: /about/
 ---

-Business and Technology Consultant for more than **Nineteen Years**.
-I combine my knowledge in `Business` , `Technology` and `Execution` skills developed over Two decades and in countries like USA, Canada , Australia to provide useful experience to my clients.
+I am a Business and Technology Consultant for more than **Nineteen Years**.
 Presently I lead  the **IOT Practice of Utilities** in the Business and Transformation Group of Utilities.
 I am a data lover and compete regularly in data science competitions.
 I had won **Eight Data Science Competition Awards** ( 1 sponsored by **NASA**, Seven sponsored by **Kaggle** -  A Google Company)

 <div class="img_row">